My Story

 That’s how Heitland Media Group was born.

-Today, I work only with CEOs.
+Today, I lead a team of human enthusiasts and creatives who work exclusively with CEOs.
 Not because of status, but because they set the tone for everything that happens in an organization.
 They often hide behind their brands, unsure whether anyone wants to hear their story.
 They fear it may sound like vanity.
 But I believe the opposite:

 When CEOs share their real story, they become thought leaders people look up to and learn from, not just employees and peers, but friends, families, and future generations.